If you are fluent in two or more languages and want to give your career a freelance shot, then you ought to be in the translation service.

-In simple words, localisation is part of a bigger process called internationalisation.
+In simple words, localization is part of a bigger process called internationalization.
 Multinational companies, sell their products across the globe.

 Creative translation focuses on capturing the persuasive and emotive effect of the original text and transposes it into an adaptive translation.

 In the case of creative translation, the translated text would differ significantly from the source text in terms of vocabulary but the message is unharmed.
 Creative translation is often used in product marketing or brand campaigning i.e. creating a multilingual tagline, slogans etc.

 Freelance Translator Websites: Get Paid To Translate

 Here are the 3 dedicated websites extending opportunities for freelance translation jobs.